JaredL0528/MLB--ModelingImportanceof3PhasestoWins/README.md

 ## Code -- Implementing the Models
 `FinalProjectModels.ipynb`
-Include code to implement the three models used in our presentation.
+Includes code to implement the three models used in our presentation.
 The first model regresses RS (Batting) and RA (Pitching/Fielding) to Win%.
 The second regresses different batting stats to RS and the third model regresses different pitching and fielding stats to RA.